 Amy D. Grubb, PhD

 Federal Bureau of Investigation

-A Fellow in the Society for Industrial and Organizational Psychology (SIOP), Amy D. Grubb earned her Ph.D. and M.A. in Industrial/Organizational Psychology from the University of Houston, earning her bachelor’s degree from Villanova University.
+Grubb is also on the American Psychological Association Change Management Advisory Board and was the Chair of the Bombardier Safety Standdown Advisory Council.
+A Fellow of SIOP (Society for Industrial and Organizational Psychology), she earned her Ph.D. and M.A. in Industrial/Organizational Psychology from the University of Houston, earning her bachelor’s degree from Villanova University.